Learn how to get to Solitude Mountain Resort

-Set up a shuttle ride in advance to and from Solitude with Canyon Transportation.
+Set up a shuttle ride in advance to and from Solitude with Utah Mountain Shuttle.

-Car Rentals There are various car rental options out of the Salt Lake City International Airport along with various branches inside the Salt Lake City Area.
-In the winter, please be sure to rent a 4 wheel drive vehicle with proper snow tires.
+There are various car rental options located at Salt Lake City International Airport and in the Salt Lake City Area.
+In the winter, please be sure to rent a four-wheel drive vehicle with proper snow tires to access Solitude safely.

-Lyft/Uber Getting to Solitude Mountain Resort with Lyft/Uber is another option, but please note Uber/Lyft drivers are scarce in the canyon and it may be hard to find a ride down. rich-text
+Getting to Solitude Mountain Resort with Lyft/Uber is a convenient and affordable option, but please note that ride-share drivers are scarce in Big Cottonwood Canyon and it may be hard to find a ride down. rich-text, responsive-table

 UDOT (Utah Department of Transportation) Guidelines for Travel in Big Cottonwood Canyon